aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 output file, which is assumed to have a .out or .own extension.
 In the case of a geometry optimization, the last available geometry in the output file is read.

+### TINKER frac format (frac) {#c2-tinkerfrac}

+Crystal structures can be given in TINKER frac format.
+The `.frac` file must contain the cell parameters in the second line.
+This "complete" `.frac` file can be generated from an incomplete `.frac` file (i.e. where the cell lengths and angles are in a separate `.key` file) using TINKER's utility programs.
+The connectivity information is discarded by critic2 and recalculated from scratch.

 ### Manual Specification of the Crystal Structure (CRYSTAL Environment)